Minister hopes decision to relax Covid rules can be made this week

 Justice Minister and Alliance Party leader Naomi Long said she had responded to a letter from Health Minister Robin Swann indicating she did not believe that a move by him to ease restrictions would be considered controversial.

+The Health Minister tweeted: ““Unfortunately today I have tested positive for Covid-19.

+“While self isolating & following public health guidance, I will continue to carry out my duties as fully as possible.”

-Mr Swann received advice on Thursday which highlighted potential legal complications of him acting without the wider endorsement of an Executive.
+Mr Swann received advice on Thursday which highlighted potential legal complications of him acting to replace Covid regulations with guidance without the wider endorsement of an Executive.

 He then wrote to other ministers asking for their input, and asked them to respond by Monday.